-In today’s Better Kansas, we address the hazards of sitting, food waste, empty nesters, lawn irrigation, 2020 wheat variety performance and a sheep and goat survey.
+In today’s Better Kansas, we touch on the climbing obesity rate in Kansas, drug take back day, making a difference, fall foliage, a resource for feedlots and a competition that has nothing to do with sports.
 This is a small glimpse of what K-State Research and Extension across the state has to offer.
-Keep the ideas and feedback coming and subscribe! – Mary Lou Peter firstname.lastname@example.org
+Share on social media and subscribe! – Mary Lou Peter firstname.lastname@example.org

 Better Living, Better Communities